Director's Spotlight

 A Deep Dive into the 1926 Vision of Otto Messmer

 The enduring fascination with Felix the Cat Trumps the Ace is a testament to the artistic risks taken by Otto Messmer that eventually paid off.
-Challenging the viewer to find meaning in the Animation shadows, it reminds us of the fragility and beauty of the 1926s.
+Challenging the viewer to find meaning in the Comedy shadows, it reminds us of the fragility and beauty of the 1926s.

 In Felix the Cat Trumps the Ace, Otto Messmer pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.